Peter-E-Martin/HeCalc/README.md

 Alternatively, some functionality is provided directly by the python scripts hosted here on GitHub, so adding them directly to a data reduction workflow should be straightforward (as long as the dependencies found in pyproject.toml are met!).

 ***WARNING***: HeCalc is not currently compatible with Anaconda.
 As always, avoid using ```pip install``` commands in an Anaconda environment.
 This will result in the PyQt5 version used by Anaconda being overwritten and will be very hard to dig out.
-Anaconda compatibility wll hopefully be available in the Beta verions of HeCalc.
+Anaconda compatibility will hopefully be available in the Beta verions of HeCalc.

 ## Running HeCalc